Transfers per second

-In computer technology, transfers per second and its more common secondary terms gigatransfers per second (abbreviated as GT/s) and megatransfers per second (MT/s) are informal language that refer to the number of operations transferring data that occur in each second in some given data-transfer channel.
-It is also known as sample rate, i.e., the number of data samples captured per second, each sample normally occurring at the clock edge.
-The terms are neutral with respect to the method of physically accomplishing each such data-transfer operation; nevertheless, they are most commonly used in the context of transmission of digital data.
-1 MT/s is 10^{6} or one million transfers per second; similarly, 1 GT/s means 10^{9}, or equivalently in the US/short scale, one billion transfers per second.
+In computer technology, transfers per second, megatransfers per second (MT/s), or gigatransfers per second (GT/s) specify the number of data transfer operations per second, the transfer rate, in a data-transfer channel.
+This is also known as the sample rate, i.e., the number of data samples captured per second, each sample normally occurring at the clock edge.
+The method of physically accomplishing each data-transfer operation is not specified.
+They are most commonly used for the transmission of digital data.
+A single transfer may transmit one or more bits.